Grethe Meyer: Biography

 Born on 8 April 1918 in Svendborg, she was the daughter of Peter Christian Meyer, a director, and Meta Kirstine Kjældgaard, a pianist.
 After matriculating from high school, she studied architecture at the Royal Danish Academy of Fine Arts where she was the only female graduate in the class of 1947.

 While still at the Academy, she started to work on Bykkebogen, a manual on evolving architectural styles and decor widely used for teaching purposes (1948–70).
 She then worked as a researcher at the Statens Byggeforskningsinstitut (Danish Institute for Building Research) in Copenhagen from 1955-1960 before establishing her own firm in 1960.

 Among her most successful designs are the Boligens Byggeskabe storage system (1954–59), named for the firm for which it was originally designed, which she developed together with Børge Mogensen, and the Stub & Stamme series of drinking glasses (Kastrup Glasværk/Holmegaard, 1958–60) in cooperation with Ibi Trier Mørch.
 Above all, she is remembered for her designs for the Royal Copenhagen porcelain factory, especially her Blåkant (Blue Line) faience dinner service (1965), her Hvidpot (White Pot) porcelain dinner service (1972) and her Ildpot (Fire Pot) ovenware (1976).
 In 1991, she designed the set of cutlery known as Copenhagen for Georg Jensen.

 Meyer had an analytical eye, studying how people interacted within the home, researching eating habits and space limitations.
 Her influential research led the way into standardising the size of products.
 Keeping in mind the way people live with her pieces, she used her knowledge and research to create products that were not only beautiful, but also highly usable and practical.
 She strongly believed that individuals should have fewer items that they could afford but of the best quality.
 She used her training and knowledge of form, mass and industrial production techniques to produce pieces which were minimalist yet tactile, a characteristic of all Scandinavian design.

 Meyer had her only daughter, Dorthe, in 1949.
-Dorthe's father was colleague and fellow architect Bent Salicath, whom Meyer never married.
+Dorthe's father was a colleague and fellow architect Bent Salicath, whom Meyer never married.
 Opting out on what was considered a woman’s duty at the time, she devoted her life to pursuing a career and to the constant search for functional and aesthetically simple designs.
 She was modern in her take on family life and her own role as a woman in a design world that was mostly ruled by men, and lived alone with her daughter.
 As a consequence she was forced to work even harder to fit life as an employed architect with her personal ambitions of obtaining independence as a designer.

 Meyer was a member of the board of the Architects' Association of Denmark (1964–65) and of the Danish Design Council (1977).